Where to Next?

 Pure subjectivity would involve the final destruction of the self by dissolving the single point of observing the world and replace it with an all-encompassing view.
 With no self-centred point, all views become one.
 BR

 Previously my centeredness and place in the world were determined by my self-identity, with all its built-in supportive mind baggage.
 I was the subject, a physical blob, surrounded by the mass of individual objects, each one carrying its own DNA of attributes as determined by my observation and processing of those objects through the mind.
-Once this centre is weakened in Stage Three our “me-ness”, our centredness in the world is more determined by everything that surrounds us rather than being set by the mind/ego, of a Tony Eastmead looking out at everything else.
-It’s a bit like locating your position using a map.
-You determine your position by looking at what unique attributes surround you and you then match them to the same aspects shown on the map and that determines your current position!
-You are placed in the landscape by what surrounds you.
+Once this centre is weakened in Stage Three our ‘me-ness‘, our centredness in the world is more determined by everything that surrounds us rather than being set by the mind/ego, of a Tony Eastmead looking out at everything else.
+It’s a bit like determining your position using a map.
+You firstly physically look at what unique attributes surround you and you then match them to the same aspects shown on the map and that determines your current position!
+Your pace in the landscape comes about by what surrounds you..